appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 #### Docker Configuration

 For Docker, you don't need to do anything manually.
-You can move to the next section.
+You can move on to the next section.

   </TabItem>